-Making a well-calculated strategic decision requires having a good financial model and here comes a very important question: shall we develop the model ourselves or shall we search for a template and modify it according to our needs?
+Making a well-calculated strategic decision requires having a good financial model and here comes a very important question: shall we develop the model ourselves or shall we search for an Excel template and modify it according to our needs?

 - Average knowledge of excel.
 MS Excel is very powerful software, yet mastering Excel for financial planning and modeling might turn out to be quite time-consuming.
 Most people are able to enter numbers into Excel spreadsheets, however, it takes advanced knowledge of Excel to create financial models.
 Compared to static tables, financial models allow users to create and compare different scenarios of the future.
 Using a template would give CFOs and business owners more flexibility in their decision-making while not requiring them to master Excel.

 - Limited resources to hire professionals.
 This might be especially true for startups and SME owners that are not yet capable to hire a full-time or even a part-time CFO.
 For example, when writing a business plan, the trickiest section of the plan for a business owner is usually the financial projection section.
 It is a good idea to get a template for the business plan financial part, to enter the numbers and to get neat reports that show consistent numbers.
 Hiring a professional consultant to do the business plan would cost the entrepreneur, depending on a country, hundreds to thousands of dollars.
 So getting an Excel template for free or for a single-digit amount of dollars is a very cost-effective option.

 Where to look for professional excel templates?
 One option is to Google for Excel Templates for Finance or Financial Excel Templates.
 Another option that I would strongly recommend is to use a website that specializes in creating Excel templates for finance professionals and business owners – CFOTemplates.com.